NeilQ/myHexo/source/_posts/event-manger-with-javascript.md

     NodeMoved: 'myEvent_NodeMoved'
 }
 ```
-Once we add a custome event, we should add a member to this object.
+Once we add a custom event, we should add a member to this object.

 **Subscribe events at right place, usually in initialize method of a module:**
 ```javascript